Universal structure of objective states in all fundamental causal theories

 Since we have a smaller set of effects than the original classical trit, we must check what happens to the state space.
 Indeed it may happen that two states become tomographically indistinguishable because there are not enough effects to witness their difference (cf.\ definition~\ref{def:tomographically-distinct}).
-However, this is not the case of the restricted trit.
-The reason is that the effects $e_{ij}$ are linearly independent, therefore they span exactly the same effect vector space as the effects $a_{i}$, which is what determines the tomographic power of a theory.
-Therefore the state space of the restricted trit coincides with that of the classical trit (cf.\ fig.~\ref{fig:The-state-space}).
+However, this is not the case for the restricted trit, because the effects $e_{ij}$ are linearly independent.
+As such, they span exactly the same effect vector space as the effects $a_{i}$, which is what determines the tomographic power of a theory.
+Therefore the state space of the restricted trit coincides with that of the classical trit (cf.\ fig.~\ref{fig:The-state-space} in the main text).

-However, the restriction on the allowed effects has a dramatic consequence: there are \emph{no} distinguishable pure states, therefore \emph{no} classical states.